rocky-linux/documentation/en/rocky/8/guides/RL_mirroring_lsyncd.md

 `unzip master.zip`

-which will create a directory called "lsyncd-master".
+This will create a directory called "lsyncd-master".
 We need to change to this directory and create a directory called build:

 `cd lsyncd-master`

-and
+And then:

 `mkdir build`